pedro-dm-gomes/Graph-RNN/Dataset/README.md

 5. Set the correct path in GraphRNN files.

-For example in `train-GraphRNN_ShortTerm_color.py` you will need to change the following line  for you personal directory with the npy files. parser.add_argument('--data-dir', default='/home/uceepdg/profile.V6/Desktop/Datasets/NPYs_Bodys')
+For example in `train-GraphRNN_ShortTerm_color.py` you will need to change the following line to your personal directory with the npy files.
+`parser.add_argument('--data-dir', default='/home/uceepdg/profile.V6/Desktop/Datasets/NPYs_Bodys')`